What methods can be used to get pregnant when one partner has HIV?

 If you choose to have sex to get pregnant, your doctor may suggest things you can do to lower the risk of passing HIV.
 The doctor may suggest one or more of these methods.

 - Suppress the viral load.
-This means making the HIV-positive partner's viral load too low to detect.
-Usually the person has to take antiretroviral medicines to do this.
+This means taking antiretroviral medicine to make the HIV-positive partner's viral load too low to detect.
 Viral load is a measure of how much HIV is in the blood.

 - Use PrEP.
 This is medicine that the partner without HIV can take.
 It can help prevent an HIV infection.

 - Have sex without a condom only during the few days when getting pregnant is most likely.
 You may want to use an ovulation kit to help you figure out when these days are during the menstrual cycle.

 Pregnancy without sex

 There are options for getting pregnant that don't involve sex.
 They can also limit the risk of passing HIV.
 Sometimes these methods are combined.